0xPolygonMiden/miden-vm/docs/src/design/chiplets/main.md

 Currently, the chiplets virtual table combines two virtual tables:
 - the hash chiplet's [sibling table](./hasher.md#sibling-table-constraints)
-- the kernel ROM chiplet's [kernel procedure table](./kernel_rom.md#kernel-procedure-table-constraints)
+- TODO: a shared table between the [ACE](./ace.md#chiplets-bus-constraints) and [memory](./memory.md#chiplets-bus-constraints) chiplets enabling the ACE chiplet to read inputs and the circuit from memory.

-To combine these correctly, the [running product column](../lookups/multiset.md) for this table must be constrained not only at the beginning and the end of the trace, but also where the hash chiplet ends and where the kernel ROM chiplet begins.
-These positions can be identified using the chiplet selector columns.
+To combine these correctly, the [running product column](../lookups/multiset.md) for this table must be constrained not only at the beginning and the end of the trace, but also where the hash chiplet ends.
+Other chiplets can use the virtual table to communicate amongst each other, for example, to enable a chiplet to access the memory.
+Since the hasher chiplet is in the first position, and running product columns can only be initialized in its first row, the table must be empty at the end of the chiplets trace.

 ### Chiplets virtual table constraints